stonepros/stone/doc/architecture.rst

 Peering and Sets
 ~~~~~~~~~~~~~~~~

-In previous sections, we noted that Ceph OSD Daemons check each others
+In previous sections, we noted that Stone OSD Daemons check each others
-heartbeats and report back to the Ceph Monitor.
-Another thing Ceph OSD daemons
+heartbeats and report back to the Stone Monitor.
+Another thing Stone OSD daemons
 do is called 'peering', which is the process of bringing all of the OSDs that
 store a Placement Group (PG) into agreement about the state of all of the
 objects (and their metadata) in that PG.
-In fact, Ceph OSD Daemons `Report
+In fact, Stone OSD Daemons `Report
-Peering Failure`_ to the Ceph Monitors.
+Peering Failure`_ to the Stone Monitors.
 Peering issues  usually resolve
 themselves; however, if the problem persists, you may need to refer to the
 `Troubleshooting Peering Failure`_ section.

 ..
 Note:: Agreeing on the state does not mean that the PGs have the latest contents.

-The Ceph Storage Cluster was designed to store at least two copies of an object
+The Stone Storage Cluster was designed to store at least two copies of an object
 (i.e., ``size = 2``), which is the minimum requirement for data safety.
 For high
-availability, a Ceph Storage Cluster should store more than two copies of an object
+availability, a Stone Storage Cluster should store more than two copies of an object
 (e.g., ``size = 3`` and ``min size = 2``) so that it can continue to run in a
 ``degraded`` state while maintaining data safety.

 Referring back to the diagram in `Smart Daemons Enable Hyperscale`_, we do not
-name the Ceph OSD Daemons specifically (e.g., ``osd.0``, ``osd.1``, etc.), but
+name the Stone OSD Daemons specifically (e.g., ``osd.0``, ``osd.1``, etc.), but
 rather refer to them as *Primary*, *Secondary*, and so forth.
 By convention,
 the *Primary* is the first OSD in the *Acting Set*, and is responsible for
 coordinating the peering process for each placement group where it acts as